steliosot/docs/docs/index.md

  { .annotate }
     1. Like taking an Uber instead of the bus.

-### :fontawesome-solid-thumbs-up: Is there a market?
+### :fontawesome-solid-thumbs-up: How is the market?

 <img src="assets/images/market.png" width=1000>